secml: A Python Library for Secure and Explainable Machine Learning: Software Description

-\myparagraph{Testing and documentation.} We have run extensive tests on macOS X, Ubuntu 16.04, Debian 9 and 10, via a dedicated continuous-integration server.
-We have also successfully run some preliminary tests on Windows 10.
-The user documentation is available at \url{https://secml.gitlab.io}, along with a basic developer guide detailing how to extend the \ml package with other classifiers and deep-learning frameworks.
-The complete set of unit tests will be released within the next versions of the library.
-Many Python notebooks are already available, including the tutorial presented in the next section.
+\myparagraph{Testing and documentation.} We have run extensive tests on macOS X, Ubuntu 16.04, Debian 9 and 10, through the GitHub Actions infrastracture,\footnote{\url{https://docs.github.com/en/actions/automating-builds-and-tests}} with also experimental support on Windows 10 platforms.
+The user documentation is available at \url{https://secml.readthedocs.io/en/v0.15/}, along with a basic developer guide detailing how to extend the \ml package with other classifiers and deep-learning frameworks.
+The complete set of unit tests is available in our repository.
+A comprehensive view of the functionalities available in \secml is included in tutorials available as Jupyter notebooks.